For urgent consular assistance call

 A hyperbaric chamber is located in the hospital in Koror.
 Many popular dive sites are far away from Koror.

-If you're seriously ill or injured, you'll need to be evacuated to a place with better facilities, such as Guam.
+If you're seriously ill or injured, you'll most likely need to be evacuated to another country with better facilities.
 Medical evacuation can be very expensive.
 Flights are limited.

 You're subject to all local laws and penalties, including those that may appear harsh by Australian standards.
 Research local laws before travelling.